Soerensen42/Hyperopt/README.md

 # Setup:
 The Project contains a Core Runner and Terminal.sh.
 Theres also an optional small analyser code (wip).
 The Optimizer implements a fully connected network, so its usable out of the box.
+The Terminal File is Maxwell specific, if youre not using Slurm or Maxwell this will need some tinkering.

 First Setup:
 Download all the files and set up a "History" folder (it should be empty).
 Change the Data path on top of the Core.py file.
 It is currently set to look into a folder named "data" with the 3 Data sets.
 Setup the .batch file to handle the Jobs.
 It is possible to set The script to send an email when finished.
 This will only send one.
 The used environment can be found in FCN.yml.
+And installes with
+'''
+conda env create -f Hyperopt-env.yml
+'''

 .sh File:
 You do have to change the .sh file manually: